cp2k/cp2k/tools/toolchain/README.md

 ## Trouble Shooting

 Below are solutions to some of the common problems you may encounter when running this script.

-##### The script terminated with an error message while installing a particular package.
+### The script terminated with an error message

 Look at the error message.
 If it does not indicate the reason for failure then it is likely that some error occurred during